SylphAI-Inc/GithubChat/README.md

    - Ask questions about classes, functions, or code structure
    - View implementation details in expandable sections

+## Vector Database

+The system uses Qdrant as the vector database for efficient similarity search:
+- Documents are automatically uploaded to Qdrant collection "code_chunks"
+- Embeddings are created using OpenAI's text-embedding-3-small model
+- Retrieval is optimized for code implementation queries
+- Filters are applied to prioritize code over documentation

 ## Security Note

 - Never commit your `.streamlit/secrets.toml` file